 Science

-The Science curriculum covers topics relevant to earth science, life science, and physical science.
+Our Science curriculum covers topics relevant to earth science, life science, and physical science.
 Lessons develop analytical thinking and a general science knowledge foundation.

 Social Studies